Quantum computing: Decoherence

 Meeting this scalability condition is possible for a wide range of systems.
 However, the use of error correction brings with it the cost of a greatly increased number of required qubits.
-The number required to factor integers using Shor's algorithm is still polynomial, and thought to be between L and L2, where L is the number of digits in the number to be factored; error correction algorithms would inflate this figure by an additional factor of L. For a 1000-bit number, this implies a need for about 104 bits without error correction.
+The number required to factor integers using Shor's algorithm is still polynomial, and thought to be between L and L2, where L is the number of binary digits in the number to be factored; error correction algorithms would inflate this figure by an additional factor of L. For a 1000-bit number, this implies a need for about 104 bits without error correction.
 With error correction, the figure would rise to about 107 bits.
 Computation time is about L2 or about 107 steps and at 1 MHz, about 10 seconds.
-However, other careful estimates lower the qubit count to 3million for factorizing 2,048-bit integer in 5 months on a trapped-ion quantum computer.
+However, the encoding and error-correction overheads increase the size of a real fault-tolerant quantum computer by several orders of magnitude.
+Careful estimates show that at least 3 million physical qubits would factor 2,048-bit integer in 5 months on a fully error-corrected trapped-ion quantum computer.
+In terms of the number of physical qubits, to date, this remains the lowest estimate for practically useful integer factorization problem sizing 1,024-bit or larger.

+One approach to overcoming errors combines low-density parity-check code with cat qubits that have intrinsic bit-flip error suppression.
+Implementing 100 logical qubits with 768 cat qubits could reduce the error rate to one part in 108 per cycle per bit.

 Another approach to the stability-decoherence problem is to create a topological quantum computer with anyons, quasi-particles used as threads, and relying on braid theory to form stable logic gates.
+Non-Abelian anyons can, in effect, remember how they have been manipulated, making them potentially useful in quantum computing.
+As of 2025, Microsoft and other organizations are investing in quasi-particle research.